Reprogramming Life

-Part of the Frontiers of Data Science and AI initiative
+Part of the Frontiers in Data Science and AI initiative

 AI and machine learning are rapidly reshaping how we investigate, model, and manipulate living systems, from uncovering new biological principles to rethinking what it means to truly understand a cell or organism.
 Reprogramming Life explores how computational models are enabling new forms of discovery while raising critical questions about interpretation, safety, and accountability.
 It considers the emerging possibility of “reprogramming” biological and human systems and the ethical, legal, and governance challenges that accompany these advances.
 By connecting scientific innovation with questions of trust, patient rights, and public health, this series examines how AI can responsibly complement human intuition in research, medicine, and society.